morten-andersen/tech-notes/programming/toit/README.md

   addend1_ := null // private by convention as ending in '_'
   addend2_ := null // private by convention as ending in '_'

-  // the constructor assigning addend1 and addend2
+  // the constructor assigning addend1 and addend2, defaults to 0
   constructor .addend1_=0 .addend2_=0:

   sum: